adlnet/xAPI-Spec/xAPI.md

 * If this metadata is provided as described above, it is the canonical source of information about the identifier it describes
-* Other sources of information MAY be used to fill in missing details, such as translations, or take the place of this metadata entirely if it was not provided or can not be loaded.
+* Other sources of information MAY be used to fill in missing details, such as translations, or take the place of this metadata entirely if it was not provided or cannot be loaded.
 This MAY include metadata in other formats stored at the URL of an identifier, particularly if that identifier was not coined for use with this specification.